-- · lease or loan financing and future public or private equity financing; - our existing capital resources and interest earned on that capital; - payments under existing and executing new contracts with the U.S. Government; and - · payments under collaborative and licensing agreements with corporate partners.
+- lease or loan financing and future public or private equity financing; - our existing capital resources and interest earned on that capital; - payments under existing and executing new contracts with the U.S. Government; and - payments under collaborative and licensing agreements with corporate partners.

 As our programs continue to advance, our costs will increase.
 Our current and planned clinical trials, plus the related development, manufacturing, regulatory approval process requirements and additional personnel resources and testing required for the continuing development of our product candidates will consume significant capital resources and will increase our expenses.
-Our expenses, revenues and cash utilization rate could vary significantly depending on many factors, including our ability to raise additional capital, the development progress of our collaborative agreements for our product candidates, the amount and timing of funding we receive from existing U.S. Government contracts for peramivir and BCX4430, the amount of funding or assistance, if any, we receive from new U.S. Government contracts or other new partnerships with third parties for the development and or commercialization of our product candidates, the progress and results of our current and proposed clinical trials for our most advanced product candidates, the progress made in the manufacturing of our lead product candidates and the progression of our other programs.
+Our expenses, revenues and cash utilization rate could vary significantly depending on many factors, including our ability to raise additional capital, the development progress of our collaborative agreements for our product candidates, the amount and timing of funding we receive from existing U.S. Government contracts for BCX4430, the amount of funding or assistance, if any, we receive from new U.S. Government contracts or other new partnerships with third parties for the development and or commercialization of our product candidates, the progress and results of our current and proposed clinical trials for our most advanced product candidates, the progress made in the manufacturing of our lead product candidates and the progression of our other programs.

-With the funds available at December 31, 2014, we believe these resources will be sufficient to fund our operations through the middle of fiscal 2016.
+With the funds available at December 31, 2015, we believe these resources will be sufficient to fund our operations through mid-2017.
 Our future liquidity needs, and ability to address those needs, will largely be determined by the success of our product candidates and key development and regulatory events in the future.
-In order to continue our operations substantially beyond the middle of fiscal 2016, we will need to: (1) successfully secure, or increase U.S. Government funding of our programs, including procurement contracts; (2) out-license rights to certain of our product candidates, pursuant to which we would receive cash milestones; (3) raise additional capital through equity or debt financings or from other sources; (4) obtain product candidate regulatory approvals, which would generate revenue and cash flow; (5) reduce spending on one or more research and development programs; and/or (6) restructure operations.
-Additionally, we retain the ability to offer for sale approximately \$10.0 million of securities, including common stock, preferred stock, debt securities, depositary shares and securities warrants from an effective shelf registration statement, which we filed with the SEC on November 6, 2013.
+In order to continue our operations substantially beyond mid-2017, we will need to: (1) successfully secure or increase U.S. Government funding of our programs, including procurement contracts; (2) out-license rights to certain of our products or product candidates, pursuant to which we would receive cash milestones; (3) raise additional capital through equity or debt financings or from other sources; (4) obtain additional product candidate regulatory approvals, which would generate revenue and cash flow; (5) reduce spending on one or more research and development programs; and/or (6) restructure operations.
+We may issue securities through private placement transactions or registered public offerings pursuant to a registration statement filed with the SEC.